Frequently Asked Questions About Sentinel-1 Data

 These beam modes incorporate an acquisition technique (TOPSAR) that produces wide swaths from multiple sub-swaths, or bands, acquired in the direction the satellite is moving.
 This can create “seams” that are more noticeable in cross-polarized images (HV and VH).
 IW is acquired using three sub-swaths and EW five sub-swaths.
 See Image Quality for examples.

-The S1A browse (below right) is a geocoded jpeg image displayed in a polar stereo map projection at latitudes above 65 degrees north and south.
-The Vertex map (below left) always displays a granule in a Mercator projection.
+The Sentinel-1A browse is a geocoded jpeg image displayed in a polar stereo map projection at latitudes above 65° north and south.
+The Vertex map always displays a granule in a Mercator projection.
 The browse image below is also an example of stepping (question #10).
 See Image Quality for more information on image artifacts and anomalies.